MScholtes/PSVirtualDesktop/README.md

 Show list of virtual desktops
 ### New-Desktop
 Create virtual desktop.
 Returns desktop object.
-### Switch-Desktop -Desktop desktop
+### Switch-Desktop -Desktop desktop -NoAnimation
 Switch to virtual desktop.
 Parameter is number of desktop (starting with 0 to count-1) or desktop object.
+Parameter -NoAnimation only on Windows 11.
 ### Remove-Desktop -Desktop desktop
 Remove virtual desktop.
 Parameter is number of desktop (starting with 0 to count-1) or desktop object.
 Windows on the desktop to be removed are moved to the virtual desktop to the left except for desktop 0 where the